Calories Burned Calisthenics in Dallas, TX

 = 3.8 × Weight (kg) × Duration (hrs) × 1.00

 The MET value of 3.8 for calisthenics is sourced from the Compendium of Physical Activities.
-The climate factor of 1.00 accounts for Dallas's average temperature of 65°F. Research shows that exercising in non-neutral temperatures increases energy expenditure as the body works to maintain its core temperature.
+The climate factor of 1.00 is Calorique's planning adjustment for Dallas's average temperature of 65°F. Use it to compare scenarios, then rely on consistent tracking and body-weight trends for personal calibration.

 Calisthenics uses bodyweight exercises like push-ups, pull-ups, squats, and dips to build functional strength and muscular endurance.
 This training method requires minimal equipment and can be performed anywhere.
 Calisthenics develops relative strength (strength-to-bodyweight ratio), body control, and coordination.
 As you progress, advanced movements like muscle-ups, handstands, and planches provide continuous challenge and progression without ever needing a gym membership.